psycopg/psycopg/docs/usage.rst

 sequences): the Python values are adapted as they would be in normal querying.
-To perform such operation use a :sql:`COPY [table] FROM STDIN` with `Cursor.copy()` and use `~Copy.write_row()` on the resulting object in a `!with` block.
+To perform such operation use a :sql:`COPY [table] FROM STDIN` with `Cursor.copy()` and use `~Copy.write_row()` on the resulting object in a ``with`` block.
 On exiting the block the operation will be concluded:

 .. code:: python